 The University Del E. Webb Memorial Library is located within a block of the hospital on campus and offers a full range of services which are available to the house staff.

 The Loma Linda University Medical Center GYN/OB service is divided into five major divisions:

 - The Obstetrical Service provides perinatal services to the four inland counties of Southern California.
-The service load now consists of 250-280 deliveries per month, approximately one-half of these being classified as high risk.
+The service load now consists of 250-300 deliveries per month, approximately one-half of these being classified as high risk.
 The assignment of two senior residents to this service allows an expanding experience in high risk clinic management, consultative interface with referring physicians for high risk transports, supervision and consultation of the high risk antepartum subservice, and consultation and supervision of complicated obstetrical events in labor and delivery.
-This service is covered by five perinatologists who offer and encourage resident involvement in ongoing research activities.
+This service is covered by seven perinatologists who offer and encourage resident involvement in ongoing research activities.

 - The Gynecologic Oncology Service offers the senior resident the opportunity of complete management of (on average) a 15-17 bed inpatient load.
 The four gynecologic oncologists attending this service make the senior resident an integral part of every surgical procedure, leading most to recognize this as the high point of their technical experience.
-In addition, two gyn oncology referral clinics and a breast clinic are held weekly, thus allowing the resident the opportunity for consultative examinations, continuity of care, and outpatient cancer management.
+In addition, three Gyn-Oncology Clinics and a Breast Clinic are held weekly, thus allowing the resident the opportunity for consultative examinations, continuity of care, and outpatient cancer management.

-- Two board certified reproductive endocrinology-infertility specialists attend to the section of Reproductive Endocrinology.
-The resident assigned to this rotation is involved with the entire spectrum of surgical procedures as well as association with the attending staff on a one-on-one rotational basis for outpatient clinical services.
-Resident physicians are involved with new patient work-ups and continuity of care.
-In addition, the resident is involved with the fertility laboratories and the invitro fertilization program (including ovum harvest and invitro fertilization techniques) and the clinical and research activities of the andrology laboratory.
+- A board certified Reproductive Endocrinology-Infertility specialist attends to the section of Reproductive Endocrinology.
+The resident assigned to this rotation is involved with the entire spectrum of in-office and surgical procedures.
+The resident also works one-on-one with the faculty physician in the outpatient clinical services.
+In addition, the resident is involved with the fertility laboratories and the in vitro fertilization program (including ovum harvest and in vitro fertilization techniques) and the clinical and research activities of the andrology laboratory.